 Can I Get a Credit Card With a Score Below 600?

-If you have a bad credit score, the key to finding a credit card is knowing which products you qualify for.
+If you have a bad credit score, knowing which products you qualify for is key to finding a credit card.
 But they’re not hard to find – many lending institutions, including big and local banks and credit unions, offer credit to those with poor credit histories.

 These cards have relaxed acceptance standards and will report your payment and balance history to at least one credit bureau to help you improve your credit score.